microsoft/aerial_wildlife_detection/readme.md

 * **Modular:** AIDE is separated into individual _modules_, each of which can be run on separate machines for scalability.
 It even supports on-the-fly addition of computational workers for computationally intensive model training!

 ![AIDE highlights](doc/figures/Aide_highlights.png)

+## News

+* **August 17, 2020:** AIDE v2 now officially replaces the old version as the new master!
+If you have a v1 project running, you may want to migrate it according to the instructions [below](https://github.com/microsoft/aerial_wildlife_detection#migration-from-aide-v1).
+For the legacy v1 code, see [here](https://github.com/microsoft/aerial_wildlife_detection/tree/v1).
+* **July 17, 2020:** AIDE now supports watching image folders for changes!
+Every project can be configured to automatically register newly added images and, optionally, remove all data for deleted images.
+See "Project Settings" > "General" and the new entry `watch_folder_interval` in the settings.ini file.
+* **June 11, 2020:** The built-in RetinaNet now adapts to the project's label classes by adding or removing neurons whenever classes change!
+Check out the new, GUI-enhanced options in the project configuration page under "AI model" &gt; "Settings".
+* **June 10, 2020:** Thanks to the outstanding work of contributor [Jarek](https://github.com/szjarek), AIDE V2 finally supports one-line installation and setup through [Docker](https://www.docker.com)!
+See [below](https://github.com/microsoft/aerial_wildlife_detection/tree/multiProject#with-docker) for instructions.

 ## Demos